Most Recommended Mindfulness Exercises

 It is possible to be mindful while performing activities in this way.
 When you are doing activities that you cannot simply stop to take a mindful exercise, you can be mindful of what you are doing.
 Think about what you can be aware of through the senses, what you are feeling, hearing, seeing, touching, smelling, and tasting.
 Be in the moment.

 Being mindful is to be accepting.
 You must observe and be aware without judgment or preference.
-It is to accept what is happening at the moment with curiosity, courtesy, and kindness.
+It is to accept what is happening in the moment with curiosity, courtesy, and kindness.
 When you are completely accepting of the present moment, you will be much calmer and mindful of the activities you are performing.

 Most Recommended Mindfulness Activities